edwyn-amador/dynamic-json-messages/README.md

     template and debounce functionality support, in case you're strictly looking for even better performance and/or a smaller file size (and compiled/minified version isn't enough), you could check them out and decide which one is enough for your needs.

+#### Disclaimer

+DJM does not offer any kind of guarantee.
+I am not responsible for its misuse or for any possible damage caused by it.

 #### License

 This project is licensed under the MIT License.

 *</ You're now ready to give it a try.
 Happy Coding! - Ed >*